Maximus Inc.

-Maximus Inc. is an American government services company, with global operations in countries including the United States, Australia, Canada, and the United Kingdom.
-The company contracts with government agencies to provide services to manage and administer government-sponsored programs.
-Maximus provides administration and other services for Medicaid, Medicare, health care reform, and welfare-to-work, among other government programs.
-The company is based in Tysons, Virginia, has 34,300 employees and a reported annual revenue of $3.46 billion in fiscal year 2020.
+Maximus Inc. is an American government services company, with operations in countries including the United States, Canada, and the United Kingdom.
+Maximus provides administration and other services for Medicaid, Medicare, health care reform, welfare-to-work, and student loan servicing, among other government programs.
+The company is based in Tysons, Virginia, has 39,600 employees and a reported annual revenue of $5.3 billion in fiscal year 2024.